Edxael/React-Input-Mask/README.md

-# Quck React Template (05/06/2018)
+# React Mask Inputs

-This is a personalized template to spin a quick React.js App
+Examples on how to do Mask Inputs.

 Features: